What Is A Down Jacket? The Complete Guide

-Credit for the invention of the down-filled clothing is heaped up George Finch, a chemist from Australia.
+Credit for the invention of the down-filled clothing is heaped upon George Finch, a chemist from Australia.
 He designed an “eiderdown jacket” to equip the team 1922 Mount Everest ascent team.
 Feathers from the eider duck were packed into bright green jackets made from the same material used in the construction of hot-air balloons.

-Much ridicule was directed as those prototypes, but the jackets soon gained much respect from the teams that used them.
+Much ridicule was directed at those prototypes, but the jackets soon gained much respect from the teams that used them.
 At this point, it’s fair to say that any garment that helps prevent death due to extreme cold is going to gain a huge amount of admiration.

 Here’s a more detailed history of down jackets.

 At the heart of every down jacket is a substantial packing of feathers.
 But no ordinary feathers are used in the construction.
 The outer feathers do provide a semi-weatherproof shell, but keeping the chill at bay is done by a soft layer of insulating feathers.